 US general says Ukraine invasion would be ‘horrific’

-Citing reports of the weaponry Russia has allegedly amassed on the Ukrainian border, Joint Chiefs of Staff chair Gen. Mark Milley argued that if an invasion happens it would “result in a significant amount of casualties.”
+Citing reports of the weaponry Russia has allegedly amassed on the Ukrainian border, US Joint Chiefs of Staff chair General Mark Milley has argued that if an invasion happens, it would “result in a significant amount of casualties.”

 “Given the type of forces that are arrayed, the ground maneuver forces, the artillery, the ballistic missiles, the air forces, all of it packaged together.
 If that was unleashed on Ukraine, it would be significant, very significant,” Milley said at a Pentagon news conference on Friday.